 7. Admission Procedure

 (1) Admission procedure period and admission documents

-The admission procedure period is scheduled to be to be around mid-March 2019.
-The details will be mailed to each successful applicant in late February 2019 with necessary documents for the procedure.
+The admission procedure period is scheduled to be around late September 2019.
+The details will be mailed to each successful applicant in early September 2019 with necessary documents for the procedure.